Dan Lim, MD, PhD

 Principal Investigator

-Research Interests: neural stem cells, neurogenesis, long non-coding RNAs
+Research Interests: epigenomics of neural development, long non-coding RNAs, and glioma

 Lim Lab Website >